Inca · Machu Picchu · Amazon

 6–8 months ahead

-Book W-Trek huts through EcoChile Patagonia exactly 8 months before your intended start date — this is when the booking window opens and popular January dates fill within hours.
+Book W-Trek huts through Vertice Patagonia and Las Torres reserve systems the moment each operator’s booking window opens (typically 6–8 months before peak season) — popular January dates fill within hours.

 🇦🇷 Argentina · The Climbers’ Town